 Is Sustainable Knitting Possible?

-Wool is considered an ecological and natural product used for clothing since the dawn of human civilization.
+Wool has been considered an ecological and natural product used for clothing since the dawn of human civilization.
 It is versatile, breathable, durable, and biodegradable.
-However, most people are unaware of the animal suffering that sometimes occurs during wool production.
+However, most people are unaware of the animal suffering that can occur during wool production.

-Sheep, bred to produce as much wool as possible, find the shearing process extremely stressful – with some sheep getting severely injured in the process.
+Sheep, bred to produce as much wool as possible, find the shearing process extremely stressful — with some sheep getting severely injured.
 Sheep aren’t the only animals affected.
-Goats, alpacas, and rabbits for example, also suffer for wool production.
-Due to high water consumption and large-scale land-use wool also isn’t very eco-friendly.
-But the demand for vegan wool is on the rise, and luckily, so is production.
+Goats, alpacas, and rabbits, for example, also suffer from wool production.
+Due to high water consumption and large-scale land-use, wool also isn’t very eco-friendly.
+But the demand for vegan wool is rising, and luckily, so is production.

 Bamboo is a fast-growing raw material that can be processed into viscose.
 You can knit with it just as well as with traditional wool.

-- The bamboo or viscose fibers are easily biodegradable later.
+- The bamboo or viscose fibers are easily biodegradable.

 - The fibers are softer than merino wool and don’t retain odors.